datanav/docs/roadmap.rst

 We are working on making this lineage data available, as well as looking at ways to visualize it.

+This feature will be offered as part of "Integrated search".

 Extensions
 ==========